 All throughout the week, students work at their own pace research the habitats through books and online resources.

-They then use that information to complete at least three activities of their choice.
+Students then use that information to complete at least three activities of their choice.
 This is an example of a collage that one of my students created.

 I’ve used this idea for several years now and enjoy it more and more each year!
 I’ve created a habitats menu for TpT that can be used for ANY habitat, not just Georgia.
 If you’d like to take a look, you can click here.